Mexico City Metropolitan Cathedral: Background: The Major Church

 After the Spanish conquest of the Aztec Empire, and after Hernán Cortés returned from exploring what is today Honduras, the conquistadors decided to build a church on the site of the Templo Mayor (or specifically, just southwest of the former temple) of the Aztec City of Tenochtitlan in order to consolidate Spanish power over the newly conquered territory.
-There is evidence of the existence of a great major temple dedicated to the god Quetzalcoatl, a temple dedicated to the god Huītzilōpōchtli, a temple dedicated to Tonatiuh, and other minor buildings.
+There is evidence of the existence of a great major temple dedicated to the god Quetzalcoatl, a temple dedicated to the god Huītzilōpōchtli, a temple dedicated to Tōnatiuh and other minor buildings.
 The architect Martín de Sepúlveda was the first director of the project between 1524 and 1532, while Juan de Zumárraga was the first bishop of the episcopal see in the New World.
 The cathedral of Zumárraga was located in the northeastern part of what is now the cathedral.
 It had three naves separated by Tuscan columns, the central ceiling had intricate engravings made by Juan Salcedo Espinosa and gilded by Francisco de Zumaya and Andrés de la Concha.
 The main door was probably Renaissance style.
 The choir had 48 ceremonial chairs made by hand by Adrián Suster and Juan Montaño in pinus ayacahuite wood.
 For the construction, they used the stones of the destroyed temple of the god Huītzilōpōchtli, god of war and principal deity of the Aztecs.
 In spite of everything, this temple was soon considered insufficient for the growing importance of the capital of the Viceroyalty of New Spain.
 This first church was elevated to a cathedral by King Charles V, Holy Roman Emperor and Pope Clement VII according to the bull of 9 September 1534 and, later, named Metropolitan by Pope Paul III in 1547.